Evaluating Child Care Reforms in Illinois

 - A new monitoring system for providers

 Specifically, we are determining if these policy changes are having any impact on parental employment and continuity of care for children.
 We will analyze the impact on children, their families and the workforce.
-We will specifically look at outcomes around parental employment, continuity of care, and child outcomes.
-In addition, we will assess the impact of training on both providers of license-exempt care and on the monitors of that care.
+We will specifically look at parental employment, continuity of care, and child outcomes.
+We will also assess the impact of training on both providers of license-exempt care and on the monitors of that care.

 Results from the three studies can inform child care program decision-making in Illinois and nationally.
 Child care policy makers must make tough choices about funding, implement new programmatic features, build a strong workforce, ensure access to families, and—ultimately–achieve positive outcomes for children and their parents.
 Evidence-based evaluation helps ensure these decisions produce the best results for families.